alexylon/Ferrocrypt/README.md

 # Ferrocrypt

-## CLI encrypting / decrypting tool
+## CLI encryption tool

 ### ABOUT

-Ferrocrypt is a pure Rust implementation of a client-side encryption tool.
+Ferrocrypt is a very small and simple encryption tool written in pure Rust.

-Supports two kinds of encryption:
+Its name comes from the Latin words for iron, "ferrum" and for rust, "ferrugo".
+With a user-friendly command-line interface, Ferrocrypt makes it easy to encrypt and decrypt data using industry-standard algorithms.
+The tool utilizes Rust's strong memory safety guarantees and performance benefits to ensure the highest level of security and speed.

+Ferrocrypt supports two different encryption modes:

+1. Hybrid encryption: This method leverages both symmetric and asymmetric encryption algorithms to provide a robust and reliable encryption process.
-- Hybrid, relying on the combination of using both symmetric AES-GCM algorithm, for encrypting the data and asymmetric RSA algorithm, for encrypting the symmetric data key.
+Specifically, Ferrocrypt uses the industry-standard AES-GCM symmetric algorithm to encrypt the data and RSA asymmetric encryption to encrypt the symmetric data key, providing an added layer of security.

-- Symmetric, using XChaCha20Poly1305 algorithms and Argon2id password-based key derivation function.
+2. Symmetric encryption: This mode uses the XChaCha20Poly1305 encryption algorithm, which is a variant of the popular ChaCha20-Poly1305 algorithm that provides stronger security guarantees.
+Additionally, Ferrocrypt employs the Argon2id password-based key derivation function to generate secure encryption keys from user passwords, making it easy for users to protect their data with a strong and unique password.

 The two crates, implementing the AES-GCM and ChaCha20Poly1305 encryption algorithms, `aes-gcm` and `chacha20poly1305`, have received security audits, with no significant findings.